Note: This program is not currently admitting new students.

 Students learn the processes for creating art and publishing materials from idea generation to production.
 Students also gain hands-on experience producing printed materials using the major printing processes, including offset lithography, packaging (flexography), screen printing, and digital printing.

 Coursework emphasizes individual and team laboratory performance, while stressing the development of creativity and problem-solving skills.

-Beginning in Fall Semester 2020, students entering the Graphic Imaging Technology program are expected to own a laptop computer and a subscription to cloud-based software used in classes.
+Students entering the Graphic Imaging Technology program are expected to own a laptop computer and a subscription to cloud-based software used in classes.

 Related ProgramsAudio/Video Production (AVP)Graphic Design (GRD)Web and Multimedia Design (WEBM)

 Graduates Are Prepared To

 - Generate artwork using the most popular graphics software programs

 - Prepare files for specific printing process standards